euangoddard/rpp/src/pages/recipes/daube-of-beef-with-spiced-beetroot.md

 - 350ml port (half a bottle)
 - 2 tbsp vegetable oil
 - 1 tbsp plain flour
-- 250ml beef stock , made from a cube
+- 250ml beef stock, made from a cube

 ### For the spiced beetroot: